 Common problem foods when you have autoimmunity or Hashimoto’s

 Lectins in grains and legumes

-Grains and legumes are also high in lectins.
-Lectins have been shown to degrade the intestinal barrier.
-Once in the bloodstream they may bind to insulin receptors and leptin receptors (leptin acts in concert with insulin to control appetite).
+Grains and legumes are high in proteins called lectins.
+Lectins have been shown to degrade the intestinal barrier, adding to leaky gut.
+They can also be transported through the damaged intestinal wall into the bloodstream, where they may bind to insulin receptors and leptin receptors.
 Some believe lectins may also have the ability to desensitize these receptors, thus contributing to insulin resistance and leptin resistance.

 For those battling a history of weight issues or an eating disorder, this diet can be filled with emotional triggers.
-In these cases I highly recommend support for underlying subconscious beliefs about food, eating, and your body.
-Ideas include hypnotherapy, emotional freedom technique (EFT) workshops or instruction, guided meditations and visualizations.
+In these cases, I highly recommend support for underlying subconscious beliefs about food, eating, and your body.
+Ideas include hypnotherapy, emotional freedom technique (EFT) workshops or instruction, guided meditations, visualizations, and support.
 You will find plenty of instruction online.

-I am working on a book dedicated to leaky gut, gluten, and autoimmunity that I hope to have done by the end of 2013.
-I also highly suggest my newest book Why Isn’t My Brain Working? to learn about ways your brain plays a role in your gut and immune health.
+I also suggest my book Why Isn’t My Brain Working? to learn about ways your brain plays a role in your gut and immune health.